-The European Union’s Customs Single Window Certificates Exchange System (EU-CSW-CERTEX) links customs IT systems with non-customs systems managed by regulatory authorities such as the NVWA and NEa.
-This streamlines and automates the verification of permits and certificates required for imports, exports, and transit.
+The European Union’s Customs Single Window Certificates Exchange System (EU-CSW-CERTEX) connects customs IT systems with non-customs systems managed by regulatory authorities such as the NVWA (Netherlands Food and Consumer Product Safety Authority) and the NEa (Dutch Emissions Authority).
+This integration streamlines and automates the verification of permits and certificates required for imports, exports, and transit.

-Latest update: The integration of F-gases (fluorinated greenhouse gases) was scheduled for July 26, 2025, but has been postponed until September 13, 2025.
-This postponement allows businesses more preparation time and enhances collaboration between Customs and the Human Environment and Transport Inspectorate (ILT).
+Originally scheduled for July 26, 2025, integration was postponed to 13 September 2025, and is now live.
+The delay gave businesses additional preparation time and improved coordination between Customs and the Human Environment and Transport Inspectorate (ILT). -

 What does this mean for you?